floydhub/floyd-docs/docs/faqs/plans.md

 Our preemptible instances have a 98% job uptime SLA.
 By using them, you are accepting a small chance of your job being terminated without notice, in exchange for paying a much lower price than dedicated instances.

+### How will I know when my job is preempted?

+Your job's state will turn from `Running` to `Shutdown`.
+We will send you a notification informing you about this.
+Unfortunately, we are currently unable to warn your ahead of time of an impending preemption.

 ## Powerups